Skip to main content

 Activity Category License Enforcement

-Process execution is governed by Activity Category–level licensing.
+Agent execution is governed by Activity Category–level licensing.

 Each activity belongs to an Activity Category (for example, Primitive, Integration, RPA, AI).

-A process instance can execute an activity only if the associated subscription includes a valid license for that category.
+An Agent Automation can execute an activity only if the associated subscription includes a valid license for that category.

 How License Enforcement Works

-• License validation is performed at runtime, just before an activity executes
+• License validation is performed at runtime, just before an activity executes.

-• The system verifies whether the subscription includes the required activity category
+• The system verifies whether the subscription includes the required activity category.

 Enforcement Behavior

-• If the required activity category license is available, execution proceeds normally
+• If the required activity category license is available, execution proceeds normally.

 • If the license is missing:

-• The activity execution is blocked
+• The activity execution is blocked.

 • A clear error message is recorded in: